chrmorandi/yiipass/README.md

 composer --stability=dev --keep-vcs create-project jepster/yiipass yiipass-dev
 ```

-Please let your webserver point to the "web"-directory which will be created afterwards.
+Please let your web server point to the "web"-directory which will be created afterwards.
 Like it's default in Yii2
 framework.

 The user for start is: